lsst-dm/dmtn-283/index.md

 The biggest complication in implementing client/server Butler is handling writes.
 Clients will never need to update dimension records (those are created by instrument registration, raw data ingest, or visit definitions, which are generally thought of as administrative tasks that can, for now, use direct butler connections) but Data Rights holders will want to read datasets, construct new datasets from them, and store them back in a butler.

+We assume that there will be far fewer writes than there will be reads and most of the writes will involve multi-dataset transfers from personal workspaces or from user-batch outputs rather than people calling `butler.put()` from notebooks.

 There is still some debate over where user-generated products will be stored.